AI agent hardening checklist, step by step

 TL;DR:

-- This is a numbered, tested hardening checklist for autonomous AI agents and the tools they call.
+- This is a numbered hardening checklist for autonomous AI agents and the tools they call.

 - The order matters: scope identity first, then sandbox, restrict egress, gate high-impact actions, log everything, and defend against injection.